-it's highly/very likely / in all likelihood
+will likely it's highly/very likely / in all likelihood

+(are/ is) likely (to)

+would would likely

+can

-it seems possible/there is some possibility by the look of things it's not very likely approximately 5% possibility be late, too.
+could it seems possible/there is some possibility

+could possibly by the look of things

+probably / perhaps

+may well

+may it's not very likely

+might well

+might approximately 5% possibility

+are (is) unlikely to

+be late, too.

-It's difficult to say, but I think...
+It's difficult to say, but I think ...